 However, there are 3 indirect ways that 404’s can be hurting your website:

-- Soft 404s – if Googlebot crawls your website multiple times, each with a server error, it will ignore your page.
+- Soft 404s – if Googlebot crawls your website multiple times, each with an error, it will ignore your page.
 It may still exist, but Google will treat the page as though it has nofollow links and no longer give your website credit for it.

 - User Experience – if your website has 1 or 2 errors, it’s unlikely to hurt your user experience.
 If you have 100’s of them, you may be getting unnecessarily high bounce rate.
 These user metrics are often considered strong ranking factors.